mohmiim/MLIntroduction/session-2/README.md

 You will notice that precision now is 78% instead of 100%, but this is a lot more real measure of our model performance since we are running it on data the model did not see before.

-Now, this an interesting observation here, out training precision is 100%, while our testing precision is 78%.
-Although 78% is good, typically when you see a big difference between model training performance and testing performance this is an indication of a problem called Overfitting
+An interesting observation here is our training precision is 100%, while our testing precision is 78%.
+Although 78% is good, when you see a big difference between model training performance and testing performance this is an indication of a problem called Overfitting.

 **Overfitting:**
 If our model does much better on the training set than on the test set, then we’re likely overfitting.
 There are few actions you can take to deal with overfitting:
 1- Add more samples to your training set
 2- Stop your training earlier
-3- Remove useless features, for example does color matter in your classification, maybe you shoudl switch to gray scale instead of RGB
+3- Remove useless features, for example, does color matter in your classification, maybe you should switch to grayscale instead of RGB

 <p align="center">
 <img src="images/overfitting.png" height="400" width="600">